Despite the devastating earthquake that rocked the city a number of years ago, there are still plenty of great things to do in Christchurch!

-Perhaps the best thing about visiting Christchurch is that the city is constantly changing and evolving!
-There are always new things popping up across the city, which make it an exciting place to visit!
+Perhaps the best thing about Christchurch is that the city is constantly changing and evolving!
+There are always new things popping up across the city, which makes it an exciting place to visit!

 Is Christchurch worth visiting?
 It’s a question that I’m sure a lot of people ask themselves when they travel to New Zealand.

-Well, I can assure you that it most certainly is, as Christchurch is one of the most fascinating cities to visit in New Zealand!
+Well, I can assure you that it most certainly is, as Christchurch is one of the most interesting cities to visit in New Zealand!

 I spent 10 months of my working holiday in New Zealand there and despite the city being a bit of a mess, it was an interesting place to live!

 Disclosure: This article may contain affiliate/compensated links.
 For more information, please see our full disclosure policy.

 1. Godley Head

 Godley Head is without a doubt one of the best places to visit in Christchurch.
 It’s a bit of a drive from the centre of the city, but it’s definitely worth it!

 Once you get here you will find beautiful views as you look out across the Southern Ocean!
 You will also find an old army barracks as well, which is great to explore.